Building

 A peninsula category of its own

-Norfolk belongs to a category of project that the Darling Point peninsula has always preferred to build but rarely finds well executed: small boutique buildings of three to ten residences, on single harbourfront sites, designed and detailed at the standard of a custom house.
-The peninsula's stock of comparable buildings is short — the great majority of the apartment density on Yarranabbe Road is from the 1950s and 60s, substantially larger and substantially less considered.
+Norfolk belongs to a category of project the Darling Point peninsula has always preferred to build but rarely finds well executed: small boutique buildings of three to ten residences, on single harbourfront sites, designed and detailed at the standard of a custom house.
+The peninsula's stock of comparable buildings is short.
+The great majority of the apartment density on Yarranabbe Road is from the 1950s and 60s, substantially larger and substantially less particular.
 Norfolk is one of the very few new buildings on the road that approaches the architectural standard of the older houses around it.

-The marketing campaign for the residences has been handled discreetly, in the manner customary to the peninsula, with most of the trades understood to have been concluded ahead of any open campaign — the ordinary pattern at the upper end of the postcode.
+The marketing campaign for the residences was handled privately, in the manner customary to the peninsula.
+Most of the trades were understood to have been concluded ahead of any open campaign: the ordinary pattern at the upper end of the postcode.